ChongWuLab/MIMOSA/README.md

 The script used to run MWAS is _MIMOSA-MWAS.R_.
 There are five arguments for this script: 1) _path.ref_ is the pathway to your LD reference panel (we used the 1000 Genomes Project and downloaded from [here](https://www.internationalgenome.org/data)).
 2) _trait_ is the name of the trait of interest.
 This argument should be the same as the name of your GWAS summary statistics files (i.e. AST, using the example from earlier).
 3) _path.trait_ is the pathway to your GWAS summary statistics.
 4) _path.out_ is the pathway to wherever you'd like to save your results.
 5) _path.weight_ is the pathway to the directory where you stored the MIMOSA models.

+_MIMOSA-MWAS.R_ relies on a few other key scripts that should be in your working directory: _ACAT.R_ and _PatchUp.R_.
+These are available to download from our Github page.  _MIMOSA-MWAS.R_ also requires the file _IlluminaHumanMethylation450kanno.rds_ (downloaded from Illumina's website) in your working directory to match positions to the CpG sites.

 Note that _MIMOSA-MWAS.R_ is currently set up to run across 300 parallel instances on a slurm cluster.
 If you need to change this, you'll need to edit lines 1-2 that determine which of the 300 instances is running.
 You'll probably want to still use the variable _id.job_ to store which instance is running, since it is referenced later in the code.
-You would also need to edit the for loop on line 49 depending on how many jobs you're running.
+You would also need to edit the for loop on line 64 depending on how many jobs you're running.

 A slurm submission script, _MIMOSA-MWAS.sh_, is provided for ease of use.